The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust: Introduction

 Different forms of support, such as warm gas due to FUV, hot gas due to supernovae and turbulence behave differently within the ISM.
 Whereas gas that has been heated by supernovae can leave the disk in an outflow, FUV heated gas remains in the ISM.
 The role FUV plays in regulating star formation cannot be disentangled from its role in maintaining the structure of the ISM.
 The necessity of producing a realistic ISM is a powerful constraint that should help us understand the roles of different feedback.

 Combining both supernovae feedback and FUV heating provides simulations with a new dimension to explore.
 However, FUV heating is not commonly employed as a feedback.
 If radiative transfer is not available, FUV radiation can be included as a prescribed background heating rate \citep[e.g.][]{kim2011,benincasa2016,hu2017} but this is not self-consistent.
+It does not focus heating where stars are being formed both spatially and temporally.
 For very small volumes, a uniform FUV field can be tied to the star formation rate as in \cite{kim2011}.

+Numerical works have begun to include radiation fields derived from the stellar sources for entire galaxy simulations. \citet{forbes2016} studied the effect of photoelectric heating on dwarf galaxies under the assumption that they were entirely optically thin to FUV due to their low metallicity.
+They conclude that FUV is a very effective stellar feedback in these small galaxies ($\lesssim 0.01 $ the Milky Way in total mass).

+Typical galaxies like the Milky Way are optically thick to all UV radiation.
+The mean free path for FUV in the ISM is $\sim 1$ kpc which means sources up to $\sim$ 10 kpc away may contribute to the local flux (see appendix).
+One approach is to model this with local absorption estimators. \citet{hopkins2012} and related papers \cite[e.g.][]{onorbe2015} employ a Sobolev-like approximations, where gas column is estimated as $\Sigma \sim \rho L$ with a characteristic length $L = \rho/|\nabla \rho|$.
+This approximation was designed for radiation escape or self-shielding estimates at the receiving gas \cite[e.g.][]{gnedin2009}.
+Instead, these simulations assume an optical depth associated with the easiest escape path at the source, assumed to be $-\nabla \rho$.
+Starlight experiences a fixed attenuation regardless of whether it travels in this direction or not.
+Similarly, setting $L$ equal to the Jeans length \citep{diemer2018, marinacci2017, lagos2015} assumes the local gas is smooth, bound and the only source of absorption.
+It also prevents directional variations.

-In the current work, we use the TREVR \citep{grond2019} radiative transfer algorithm to implement self-consistent FUV heating in our simulations.
-Self-consistent FUV heating is the best way to simultaneously quantify its roles in regulating star formation and setting the structure of the ISM.
+Even simple galactic radiative transfer models require directional dependence \cite[e.g.][]{byun1994}. \citet{wang2018} show that UV extinction varies by a factor of $\sim 4$ depending on inclination for galaxies at intermediate redshifts.
+Local absorption approximations are unlikely to be accurate except for photons leaving vertically (e.g. face-on mock images).
+To study photoelectrc heating, we must follow FUV radiation moving laterally within the galaxy, where gas typically sees photons that have traversed several kpc of ISM structure.
+Self-consistent FUV heating via full radiative transfer is the best way to simultaneously quantify its roles in regulating star formation and setting the structure of the ISM.

-In Paper I \citep{benincasa2016}, we explored the coupling between the ISM, its pressure, star formation and feedback.
-The high-resolution, isolated galaxy models employed there used specified FUV fields, a parameter-driven supernova model and a fixed galactic potential without an old stellar disk.